 The conference program will be published online and via mobile app.
-For the most up-to-date version of the conference program, please use our mobile app, which will be available in February 2020.
+For the most up-to-date version of the conference program, please use our online program, which will be available in February 2021.

-Session Submission FAQ
+Session Submission FAO

-A PDF version of the conference program will be available for downloading and printing in March 2020.
+Our electronic program will be available on our eShow website in February 2021.
 A limited number of printed conference programs will be available for purchase at the conference.